eggsactly/arduino-wardriving/README.md

 ## What is this?
 A simple/~~cheap~~ hardware + software setup to do warcycling trips and store as much information as we can on a SD card, using a small Arduino box.
 This project was [forked from reynico's arduino-wardriving project](https://github.com/reynico/arduino-wardriving) and adapted to work with the Adafruit ESP8266 HUZZAH and FeatherWings.

-Users can use this hardware to bike around their neighborhood to find where Wifi Hotspots are located, plot the data on popular map apps and upload the data to [wigle.net](https://wigle.net).
+Use this hardware to bike around your neighborhood to find where Wifi Hotspots are located, find the encryption of each hotspot, plot the data on popular map apps and upload the data to [wigle.net](https://wigle.net).

 ![Plot of Wifi hotspots in Tempe](https://i.imgur.com/CTdY4qT.png)